About Family Activities in Chamonix

 Skiing & snowboarding

 The main draw for people coming to Chamonix in winter is of course the skiing and snowboarding.
-With 5 different parts of the valley to ski in, Chamonix has something for every level of experience.
+With 5 different parts of the valley to ski in and 6 nursery or beginner areas, Chamonix has something for every level of experience.

 Sledging / Tobogganing